Assaff—Motion Control Engineer

 Who are Scientologists?
-Meet Assaf, a motion control engineer for the film and TV industries.
+Meet Assaff, a motion control engineer from England.

 Who are Scientologists?
 Meet Nadia, a make-up artist working in London.

 “I’ve learned a lot of things from Scientology,” says Nadia.
 “A lot of how to be honest and true to myself.
 I know myself and it’s a good feeling.
 I know that I do well and I do the best I can.
 And I feel good about myself because of that.”